wacncontent/CustomizeTool/output/articles/cloud-services/cloud-services-virtual-machines-dotnet-continuous-delivery-remote-debugging.md

 ## Enabling remote debugging for virtual machines

 1. Create an Azure virtual machine.
-See [Create a Virtual Machine Running Windows Server](virtual-machines-windows-tutorial.md) or [Create and Manage Azure Virtual Machines in Visual Studio](vs-azure-tools-virtual-machines-create-manage.md).
+See [Create a Virtual Machine Running Windows Server](/documentation/articles/virtual-machines-windows-tutorial) or [Create and Manage Azure Virtual Machines in Visual Studio](/documentation/articles/vs-azure-tools-virtual-machines-create-manage).
-2. On the [Azure portal page](http://go.microsoft.com/fwlink/p/?LinkID=269851), view the virtual machine's dashboard to see the virtual machine’s **RDP CERTIFICATE THUMBPRINT**.
+2. On the [Azure Management Portal page](http://go.microsoft.com/fwlink/p/?LinkID=269851), view the virtual machine's dashboard to see the virtual machine’s **RDP CERTIFICATE THUMBPRINT**.
 This value is used for the `ServerThumbprint` value in the extension configuration.
-3. Create a client certificate as outlined in [Certificates Overview for Azure Cloud Services](cloud-services-certs-create.md) (keep the .pfx and RDP certificate thumbprint).
+3. Create a client certificate as outlined in [Certificates Overview for Azure Cloud Services](/documentation/articles/cloud-services-certs-create) (keep the .pfx and RDP certificate thumbprint).
-4. Install Azure Powershell (version 0.7.4 or later) as outlined in [How to install and configure Azure PowerShell](powershell-install-configure.md).
+4. Install Azure Powershell (version 0.7.4 or later) as outlined in [How to install and configure Azure PowerShell](/documentation/articles/powershell-install-configure).
 5. Run the following script to enable the RemoteDebug extension.
 Replace the paths and personal data with your own, such as your subscription name, service name, and thumbprint.

 	>[AZURE.NOTE] This script is configured for Visual Studio 2015.
 If you’re using Visual Studio 2013, use "RemoteDebugVS2013" for ReferenceName and ExtensionName.